 7. Use Lightroom for mobile to share photos on Instagram

-My tutorial How to Post Photos to Instagram From Lightroom Classic Using Lightroom for Mobile explains how to use all these methods.
+My article How to Post Photos to Instagram From Lightroom Classic Using Lightroom for Mobile explains the process in detail.

 There’s a lot more to Lightroom for mobile than the seven features I’ve touched on here.
 If you haven’t used Lightroom for mobile before, then give it a try.
 I’d be amazed if you didn’t find it useful.